 Our employees are essential for the realisation of our sustainability ambitions and the long-term success of Kindred.
 To further encourage our employees to engage in sustainability activities, and ensure deeper integration of sustainability into business operations, we have changed our Group bonus structure in 2020 by introducing Group Sustainability as a core element of all bonus plans.

-Long-term ambition: we want to achieve a 50:50 gender split in our senior management team.
+We want to become one of the world’s highest-ranked companies for employee engagement and by 2023 we want to achieve a 50:50 gender split in our senior management team.

 - Expand the Group Sustainability element of the employee bonus structure to include additional metrics which improve alignment with the sustainability framework.

 - Evolve our employer brand strategy and align to the Group purpose, to ensure we continue to attract key talent to support the group strategy.

 - As part of our long-term ambition, we will work to increase the gender balance of senior leadership to 30:70.

 - Ensure that we embed inclusive leadership principles across the management group.